leavehouse/ipgrv/README.md

 This last command gives the hash.

+NOTE: `npm run build` is currently broken, so you'll have to launch the dev server.

 # Development

 `git clone` the repo, cd into the repo directory and do `npm install`.
 Then `npm start` starts the dev server.

 Before you can use this, an ipfs daemon must be running.
 However, before that will work, you need to modify the config of the ipfs node to allow `localhost:<dev server port>` as an origin.
-This can be done by executing:
+Using the default port (8000), this can be done by executing:

 ```
 ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin "[\"localhost:8000\"]"